One-shot decoupling: Achievability

 \subsection{Statement of the Decoupling Theorem}

 As explained in the introductory section (see Fig.~\ref{fig:decoupling}), we consider a mapping from a system $A$ to a system $B$.
-The mapping consists of a unitary on $A$, selected randomly according to the Haar measure, followed by an arbitrary mapping $\cT = \cT_{A \rightarrow B}$.
+The mapping consists of a unitary on $A$, selected randomly according to the Haar measure over the unitary group on $\cH_A$, followed by an arbitrary mapping $\cT = \cT_{A \rightarrow B}$.
 In applications, $\cT$ often consists of a measurement or a partial trace (see Table~\ref{tb:mapping} for examples).
 The decoupling theorem then tells us how well the output, $B$, of the mapping $\cT$ is decoupled (on average over the choices of the unitary) from a reference system $E$.